 Anyone seeking refuge, asylum or leave to remain in this country is eligible.
-The important point is that they are destitute or homeless without any alternative accommodation.
-Caseworkers should be confident that their clients can live peaceably as temporary guests in someone else’s home and according to their host’s house rules, while they attempt to resolve their destitution or legal status.
+The important point is that they are destitute or homeless without any alternative accommodation and are actively engaged in finding a resolution to their homelessness situation and/or legal case.
+Caseworkers should be confident that their clients can live peaceably as temporary guests in someone else’s home, contribute to the household by helping with simple chores, meals and according to their host’s house rules.

 Who will you not accept as a referral?

-Anyone who has a background of criminality or violence, severe mental health problems, or who abuse drugs or alcohol or any other substance, or who poses a potential risk to the host will probably not be suitable.
-If caseworkers are not sure, you should contact Room for Refugees at email@example.com .
+Anyone who has a background of criminality or violence, severe mental health problems, or who abuses drugs or alcohol or any other substance, or who poses a potential risk to the host will probably not be suitable.

 Are all your hosts DBS/CRB/PVG checked?